paragraphs by THVV unless indicated

 Multics inherited the notion from its CTSS roots that hardware-enforced security is much more reliable than security provided by software alone.

 There was never any discussion of military-style classification when the fundamental Multics security mechanism was being designed.
+(The Ware Report, which discussed security controls for computer data, had not been written yet.
 Descriptor-based security supported by ACLs is very different from the military system.
-Rings of protection are hierarchical, but work differently from the military classification hierarchy.
+Multics rings of protection are hierarchical, but work differently from the military classification hierarchy.

 [JHS] If one interprets "military security" to mean "multilevel security", then the myth is false.
 If one interprets "military security" to mean military-strength security, then the picture changes a bit: Ted Glaser (who was a consultant to the National Security Agency) wanted Multics to have security that was good enough that it could be used in military and even NSA applications.
 He advocated ACLs as being a close match to the military security principle of need-to-know.
 Ted's security design principle, again arising from a military security perspective, was that you can't add security later, it has to be designed in from the beginning.